skillrepos/ai-aip/labs.md

 ![Simple task](./images/aip6.png?raw=true "Simple task")

-5. After this, you should see a "Generating Code..." message indicating the coding agent is generating code.
+5. After this, you should see a "Generating code..." message indicating the coding agent is generating code.
 Then you'll see the suggested code.

 ![Suggested code](./images/aip7.png?raw=true "Suggested code")